wenruiq/haste/README.md

 ## About the Project

-Haste is an one-stop website for users to find the cheapest products across e-commerce platforms
+Haste is a one-stop website for users to find the cheapest products across e-commerce platforms

 Using the APIs offered by these platforms, Haste uses an algorithm to find similar products at cheaper prices